Issaquah School District Mission and Ends Statements

-Skyline High School - Class of 2020
+Liberty High School - Class of 2020

 Graduation requirements are based on the Washington State Administrative Code, Issaquah School District Board Policy, Issaquah School District Regulations, and individual high school requirements.
 Our procedures serve to organize the operations of the school in a fair and equitable manner and to provide access to strong instruction, connectivity to schools, citizenship as a contributing member of a community, resiliency for growth, and personal expression.
 The following standards are applied in accordance with these decision-making bodies and are a list of the standards relating to the earning of credit, making academic progress and participation in extra-curricular activities.

-WASHINGTON STATE & ISSAQUAH SCHOOL DISTRICT GRADUATION REQUIREMENTS
+WASHINGTON STATE & ISSAQUAH SCHOOL DISTRICT

 To be eligible to graduate in Washington, high school students must pass specific state exams, earn all required state and local credits, and successfully complete a high school and beyond plan.
 Please be aware that graduation requirements for all classes may change depending on action by the Washington State Legislature.
 To participate in the graduation ceremony students must meet all state, district and school requirements.
-The minimum credit requirement for the Class of 2020 at SHS is 24 credits.
+The minimum credit requirement for the Class of 2020 at LHS is 31 credits.

 Subject and Credit Requirements for the Class of 2020, per WAC 180-51-068

 Requirements are met by meeting standard on Subject area assessments

 ||3.0||Smater Balanced ELA||Smarter Balanced Math||Biology End of Course Exam|

 | Social Studies

 (2 credits must be in a lab science)